Valkryst/VNameGenerator/README.md

 11. Click *Module Dependency...*.
 12. Select *VNameGenerator*.

-You can now use the VNameGeneratoe in your project.
+You can now use the VNameGenerator in your project.

 ---